frequency-chain/frequency/designdocs/user-handles.md

 ## frequency-handles crate sequence diagram

 Frequency-handles is a standalone rust crate that provide basic functionality for generating and validating handles.
-It is intended to be used by the frequency crate to provide handle generation and validation functionality.
+It is intended to be used by the frequency chain to provide handle generation and validation functionality.

 ```mermaid
 sequenceDiagram